JayShower/ArcPathGenerator/README.md

 Other notes:

 -Another way to get smooth turning would be with a track transition curve (curvature depends on arc length): https://en.wikipedia.org/wiki/Track_transition_curve

+-I would like to eventually include ideas from this paper: https://www.researchgate.net/publication/221592023_G3_Transition_Curve_Between_Two_Straight_Lines

+-^ that would be neat to do that.
+If someone wants to work with me on that, that would be great.